Skip to main content

 We implemented an automated workflow focused on this exact problem.

 The results were transformative.
-In one case, a client with degenerative disc disease was rear-ended.
-The initial offer was just $25,000, with the adjuster blaming our client's pre-existing condition.
-Armed with a clear, system-generated medical chronology and a targeted expert report, the firm countered.
-They demonstrated that the client's condition was stable and asymptomatic before the crash but required surgery after.
-The final settlement was $90,000—more than triple the initial offer.
+In one case, a client with degenerative disc disease was rear-ended by a negligent driver.
+The insurance adjuster's initial offer was merely $25,000, attempting to blame the settlement reduction on the client's pre-existing condition.
+Armed with a clear, system-generated medical chronology and a targeted expert report distinguishing pre-crash stability from post-crash deterioration, the firm countered aggressively.
+They demonstrated that the client's condition was stable and asymptomatic before the collision but required surgery afterward—a critical distinction under Colorado's eggshell plaintiff doctrine.
+The insurer's comparative negligence argument, governed by C.R.S. § 13-21-111's modified comparative negligence standard, also failed to gain traction.
+The final settlement reached $90,000—more than triple the initial offer.
+This case illustrates how proper documentation within Colorado's three-year statute of limitations (C.R.S. § 13-80-101) transforms pre-existing condition defenses into plaintiff victories, particularly when non-economic damages approach the $1,500,000 statutory cap.

 Countering Insurance Company Tactics with System-Driven Precision